Aleksey-Dr/goit-react-hw-06-phonebook/comments.md

 1. Created a contactsSlice.js in the "redux" folder.
 2. Created an "addContact" metod in the contactsSlice.
 3. Created an "deleteContact" metod in the contactsSlice.

+VII.
+Refactoring <ContactList> and <App>
+1. Moved constants from <App> to <ContactList>.

+VIII.
+LocaleStorage
+1. "npm i redux-persist".
+2. Refactoring store.js.

+Fixed a check of "addContact" method.